wanghaisheng/idea-to-action-cycle/src/content/blog/how-can-chatgpt-aid-brand-monitoring.md

 ---
-title: "chatgpt generated slogan for our brand monitoring tools"
+title: "how ChatGPT can aid in brand monitoring tasks"
 description: "The Astro Community Awards for 2022 have been announced!
 These awards recognize the Astro community members who went above and beyond the past year.
 Read more to find out who was recognized!"
 publishDate: "June 20, 2023"
 authors: